12

-I scolded a fellow college student of mine based on a misunderstanding.
+2 days ago, I scolded a fellow college student of mine based on a misunderstanding.

-Later on I realised it wasn't his mistake.
+Later I realised it wasn't his mistake.

-Since we kept a not-bad friendship for more than 3 years, I would like to solve the issue and apologise to him.
+Since we have kept a not-bad friendship for more than 3 years, I would like to solve the issue and apologise to him.

 How should I do that?
 I feel reluctant to face him because I scolded him severely and he seemed very upset by it.